All Episodes

 Oh, they got it.

-By the way, the average in in Southern California now is over six dollars a gallon.
+By the way, the average in Southern California now is over $6 a gallon.

-That by the way, they weren't perfect people either, um, or helping the Nicaraguan freedom fighters uh battle against the Contra Rebels battle against the Sandinistas and Daniel Ortega, not an American boot on the ground.
+Or helping the Nicaraguan freedom fighters battle against the Contra rebels battle against the Sandinistas and Daniel Otega, not an American boot on the ground.

-So uh I don't want to see that because I don't think this uh I don't think Democrats are or frankly politicians in general know how to fight wars to win them.
+So I don't want to see that because I don't think Democrats, frankly, politicians in general know how to fight wars to win them.

-Donald Trump did, but these you know, but they get gung-ho and then they politicize it.
+Donald Trump did, but these, you know, they get gung-ho and then they politicize it.

-Let me play you asking Patanji Brown Jackson as you're a part of the Senate Judiciary Committee, uh about the definition of the word woman.
+Let me play you asking Patanji Brown Jackson, as you're part of the Senate Judiciary Committee, about the definition of the word woman.

 Let me play this exchange.